 However, due to the extensive size of the area and its fragmented ownerships, comprehensive development has not been forthcoming overall.
 The Towns Fund, Levelling Up Fund and Long-Term Plan grants will act as a catalyst to attract further funding and private sector interest for regeneration on many of the vacant and underutilised sites across the corridor.
 The area surrounding the hospital is earmarked for housing, providing canalside living, and has easy access to public transport routes.
 New social infrastructure will also feature within this area, to help meet the needs of the residents.
 Grove Lane and Rolfe Street will receive most of the investment for the delivery of new housing.

 Opportunities exist to invest in the historic Soho Foundry and surrounding area to strengthen and grow Sandwell’s industrial and manufacturing base and revitalise this part of the borough.
-The area has also been identified as a location for waste operators, which could detract from its amenity; the challenge will be to improve the negative environmental impacts that generally accompany these operations.
+The area has also been identified as a location for waste operators, which could detract from its amenity; the challenge will be to improve negative environmental impacts.

 WEDNESBURY